 On June 25, 2004, the Governor signed into law the fiscal 2005 GAA, and also vetoed \$108.5 million in spending, which reduced the value of the appropriations signed into law to \$22.402 billion.
 The Legislature has subsequently overridden \$95.5 million of the Governor's vetoes, bringing the total value of the GAA to \$22.498 billion.
-The GAA, including overrides, budgeted \$6.494 for Medicaid, \$3.611 billion for education excluding school building assistance, \$1.741 billion for debt service and \$10.652 billion for all other programs and services.
+The GAA, including overrides, budgeted \$6.494 billion for Medicaid, \$3.611 billion for education excluding school building assistance, \$1.741 billion for debt service and \$10.652 billion for all other programs and services.
 In addition to the spending appropriated in the GAA, the Commonwealth has significant "off-budget" expenditures in the amounts of \$1.234 billion for fiscal 2005 pension obligations and \$395.7 million for the Commonwealth's school building assistance program.
-Fiscal 2005 spending, adjusted to include these "off-budget" expenditures in addition to the amount appropriated in the GAA, increases by 7.4 percent over fiscal 2004 estimated spending.

-The fiscal 2005 GAA is based upon a gross tax estimate of \$15.968 billion, comprised of the consensus fiscal 2005 Commonwealth tax estimate of \$15.801 billion, plus an additional \$89.0 million generated from the closing of various tax loopholes, \$65.5 million from enhanced tax audits, and \$12.7 million from the taxation of lottery prize assignment.
+The fiscal 2005 GAA is based upon a gross tax estimate of \$15.968 billion, consisting of the consensus fiscal 2005 Commonwealth tax estimate of \$15.801 billion, plus an additional \$89.0 million generated from the closing of various tax loopholes, \$65.5 million from enhanced tax audits, and \$12.7 million from the taxation of lottery prize assignment.
 The gross tax figure includes \$1.217 billion dedicated to the Commonwealth fiscal 2005 pension obligation and \$704.8 million in sales tax revenues dedicated to the MBTA.
 In order to comply with the Commonwealth's statutory balanced budget requirement, the GAA also appropriates \$340.0 million from the Stabilization Fund and \$270.0 million from the FMAP Escrow Fund.
 The legislation contains a provision to reduce the amount appropriated from the Stabilization Fund should tax revenues, by the third quarter of the fiscal year, exceed benchmarks set by the January 14, 2004 consensus tax estimate.